nasa03/ThePlaneWar/Assets/NGUI/ReadMe - 2018.3.0.txt

 -----------------
  Version History
 -----------------

+2018.3.0
+- NEW: As the name suggests, support for Unity 2018.3 and its new prefab workflow.
+Still supports previous versions, including Unity 5.6.
+- NEW: NGUI's atlases and fonts are now saved as ScriptableObjects instead of prefabs.
+To upgrade, select any old prefab-based atlas or font, and the Upgrade button will show up.
+BACK UP FIRST just in case!
+After the new asset gets created, the old atlas or font will be changed to Reference type, pointing to it.
+You can use the new asset directly, of course -- and if you are Unity savvy enough, you can swap their GUIDs from the meta files, effectively removing the need for the reference asset altogether.
+- NEW: Added a new widget type: Sprite Collection.
+It can be used to efficiently add thousands of sprites without the overhead of creating game objects.
+This is meant to be used from code by programmers, but can speed up the creation and modification of sprites by several orders of magnitude.
+In Sightseer it allowed the world map creation to go from 3348 ms down to 22 ms, for example.
+- NEW: Added UITweener.Finish() to immediately finish the tween, skipping to the end.
+- FIX: Some fixes for key binding text form serialization.

 3.12.1
 - NEW: Added an option to UIDragDropItem to make it work not just with press-and-hold but also with click-move-click dragging actions.